tw-in-js/twind/README.md

 <details><summary>❄️ Optional hashing of class names ensuring no conflicts</summary>

 By default no hashing is enabled to aid debugging during development.
-However it is possible to configure Twind to [hash class names](https://github.com/tw-in-js/twind/blob/main/docs/setup.md#hash) before injecting them into the DOM.
-This may be useful in production as it can reduce the down the wire size of server side rendered pages pages and eliminates any chance of class name conflicts with third party styles.
+However it is possible to configure twind to [hash class names](https://github.com/tw-in-js/twind/blob/main/docs/setup.md#hash) before injecting them into the DOM.
+This may be useful in production as it can reduce the down-the-wire size of server-side rendered pages and eliminates any chance of class name conflicts with third party styles.

 </details>

 <details><summary>🚅 Faster than all popular CSS-in-JS libraries</summary>

-Given the limited grammar that the compiler has to support there is a much higher chance of finding a rule and its variant in the cache, because of this along with some other specialist optimizations we are able to compile and inject CSS [faster than all the popular](#benchmarks) CSS-in-JS solutions.
+Given the limited grammar that the compiler has to support there is a much higher chance of finding a rule and its variant in the cache.
+Because of this along with some other specialist optimizations we are able to compile and inject CSS [faster than all the popular](#benchmarks) CSS-in-JS solutions.

 </details>